-How to Sleep While Pregnant: 10 Tips for a Good Night's Sleep
+How to Sleep While Pregnant: 13 Tips for a Good Night’s Slumber

 However many pillows you think you’ll need, double it (sorry sleeping partners).
 “To ease pressure from your back and hips, place a pillow between your legs.
 To avoid heartburn, try to raise your head and chest slightly using a firm pillow that allows for support and elevation,” says Melissa Underwager, mother of two and director at Pillow of Health.
 Some moms-to-be find using a full-length body pillow can help, while others like a pillow underneath their belly or below the arms.
-You do you, mama.
+Here are some of our favorite pregnancy pillows that can help you get comfortable.

 If you’re waking up multiple times a night to pee, try cutting out liquids a few hours before hitting the sack to see if it helps.
 Stay hydrated by taking regular sips of water throughout the day (instead of gulping down a giant water bottle in the p.m.) and cut out caffeine (a well-known diuretic).